What is a NPPF Paragraph 55 House? (now Paragraph 79)

-An NPPF paragraph 55 home relates to a home that is approved under the policy outlined in Paragraph 55 of the NPPF.
+An NPPF paragraph 55 home (now Paragraph 79) relates to a home that is approved under the policy outlined in Paragraph 55 of the NPPF (now Paragraph 79 of the revised NPPF).
 The NPPF stands for the National Planning Policy Framework which is a central government document.
 The policy, first of all, states:

 55. To promote sustainable development in rural areas, housing should be located where it will enhance or maintain the vitality of rural communities.